 Your cat is probably the love of your life, but one thing you don’t love?
 Scratch marks on all your furniture.
 If you didn’t know when you got your cat, you probably know now — scratching posts and mats are a lifesaver.
-So why do cats scratch things?
-It’s time to explore what’s going on in your cat’s head when it scratches.
+So why do these furry felines scratch furniture?
+What’s with this habit?
+Is it even possible to stop cats from scratching furniture?
+It’s time to explore what’s going on in your cat’s head when it’s wrapped up in this curious activity.

 Scratching is an essential part of your cat’s life, and it’s essential to understand why.
 Cats don’t scratch just to annoy you.
 Scratching has essential physical and mental benefits for your cat, so don’t discourage it.
 Instead, redirect to something safe for scratching.
 Here’s what you need to know about this natural activity.